todo-lab-nifs/MEGA/README.md

 1. examples: example jobs for an energetic particle driven Alfvén eigenmode (AE) on Subsystems A  (Intel® Xeon® 6980P) and B (AMD® Instinct MI300A) on Plasma Simulator
 + opn015 without kinetic thermal ions using Subsystem A
 + opn016 without kinetic thermal ions using Subsystem B
-+ opn017 with kinetic thermal ions using Subsystem A
++ opn020 with kinetic thermal ions using Subsystem A
-+ opn018 with kinetic thermal ions using Subsystem B
++ opn021 with kinetic thermal ions using Subsystem B

 2. equilibrium: equilibrium data for MEGA simulation (241216.eql062.lendian.d) which was used in the simulations presented in Figures 1 and 2 in
 [Y. Todo et al., Plasma Physics and Controlled Fusion 63 (2021) 075018]

-3. opn015, opn017
+3. opn015, opn020
 + Example jobs on Subsystem A for 1024 MPI processes using 4 nodes (=8 CPUs).
 The job script is go001.sh.
 The job script should be modified to fit the user’s computer environment.
 The input parameters are given in “opn015_001.in”.
 This job focuses on an n=4 AE with an input parameter “PHIMODE=4.0d0” which defines the toroidal angle range 0 &leq; &phi; < 2&pi; / PHIMODE.
 + The equilibrium data ‘equilibrium/241216.eql062.lendian.d’ is used in this run.
-+ In these runs, the source codes “mega2025_open3.f90” and “optimized_mod25xeon+amd.f90” are used.
++ In these runs, the source codes “mega2025_open4.f90” and “optimized_mod25xeon+amd.f90” are used.

-4. opn016, opn018
+4. opn016, opn021
-+ Example jobs on Subsystem B for 4 MPI processes using 1 node (=4 APUs).
++ Example jobs on Subsystem B for 4 MPI processes using 1 node (=4 APUs) or for 8 MPI processes using 2 nodes (=8 APUs).

 5. diagnostics
 + time evolution of each energy component is output to “opn*_001.energy_phys.txt”.